allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 6. Assign Personnel \(right side of dialog box\):

-A. Click on the Filter ICON and/or select a filter for people using the drop down menu.
+1. Click on the Filter ICON and/or select a filter for people using the drop down menu.

 7. Check mark personnel for the shift.